 Additional groups and betterment activities supplement the series and add to the recovery program.
 Therapy can include a slate of electives based on a patient’s interests.
 The improvement activities provide spiritual support based on a pathway of the patient’s choosing.

 Individual counseling provides a safe environment where a patient is encouraged to speak with his or her assigned counselor with the openness, honesty, and willingness that is integral to a successful recovery.
-Patients enjoy their first one-on-one counseling session at orientation, and subsequent meetings continue each week for the remainder of their stay at Best Drug Rehabilitation.
+Patients enjoy their first one-on-one counseling session at orientation, and subsequent meetings continue each week for the remainder of their stay.

-Once a patient successfully goes through each step of an on-site recovery program and is ready to graduate, counselors help set up a plan of action to follow after leaving the facility.
-A specific aftercare department helps establish a stable program following graduation from Best Drug Rehabilitation.
+Once a patient successfully goes through each of the addiction recovery steps with an on-site recovery program and is ready to graduate, counselors help set up a plan of action to follow after leaving the facility.
+A specific aftercare department helps establish a stable program following graduation from rehab.
 Aspects of aftercare include determining where a patient may live, work, and attend support meetings in his or her immediate area.
+Aftercare is a crucial aspect of the addiction recovery steps that help a recovering addict maintain sobriety.

 An aftercare department can help with job hunting, housing, government benefits, pursuing education, and military services.
 This is also a prime time to start setting up a recovery support network with phone numbers of friends, family, and fellow members the patient can call and rely on for assistance during their transition back into the community.
 Aftercare aims to provide patients with the ability to formulate a plan to successfully maintain sobriety and enjoy a brand new life going forward.